Students must choose at least one (a maximum of two is possible) from the following focus areas.

 Literary Studies; Heritage and Social History; and Writing and New Media are not open to students admitted prior to September 1, 2011.
 Students interested in these areas are to contact the MA-IS Office.

-*These focus areas are under development and may be subject to change.
-Degrees will not be awarded with these focus areas at this time
+*This focus area is under development and may be subject to change.
+Degrees will not be awarded with this focus area at this time

 Upon completion of the two MA-IS core courses (MAIS 601 and MAIS 602) and two elective courses, students are required to declare a focus area by submitting a study plan to the MA-IS Office for the Directors or Associate Directors approval.

 A minimum of four courses within a focus area must be completed before a focus area in that area of study is awarded.
 Students must complete at least one focus area and four elective courses before undertaking their Final Project.

 Students who wish to declare 2 focus areas must obtain the permission of the MA-IS Office.
 Applications for permission must include: a complete list of courses, the sequence and timeline within which they will be completed, and an explanation as to how the focus areas will be integrated into their Final Project